Edu4rdSHL/edu4rdshl.github.io/_posts/2024-01-23-my-move-to-wayland-it-s-finally-ready.md

 ### Screen Sharing

-Many users have noticed that when running a Xwayland application inside a Wayland session, the screen sharing feature doesn't work as expected.
-It's because Wayland security model doesn't allow X clients to access the content of Wayland applications, so, the screen sharing feature will only show the applications running under X. To solve it, all you need to do is install [xwaylandvideobridge](https://invent.kde.org/system/xwaylandvideobridge) and it will do the job.
+~~Many users have noticed that when running a Xwayland application inside a Wayland session, the screen sharing feature doesn't work as expected.
+It's because Wayland security model doesn't allow X clients to access the content of Wayland applications, so, the screen sharing feature will only show the applications running under X. To solve it, all you need to do is install [xwaylandvideobridge](https://invent.kde.org/system/xwaylandvideobridge) and it will do the job.~~

+14/09/2025: It doesn't seems to be necessary anymore and screen sharing works just fine with Xwayland apps.
+In fact, removing `waylandvideobridge` seems to give better results.

 ### Apps not respecting the system's dark mode